 We will begin accepting applications in June 2018 via the ConfTool submission system.

 The doctoral colloquium co-chairs encourage student applicants to also submit their work for possible presentation in poster or paper sessions, as described in our Call for Participation.
 These submissions will go through the regular conference review process.

 In order to promote extended interaction among conference attendees and students, those accepted for the doctoral colloquium will be expected to meet the following obligations after they have been accepted:

-- Register for the iConference during the early-bird period, and participate throughout the entire iConference, which takes place March 22 through 25, 2017, in Wuhan, China.
+- Register for the iConference during the early-bird period, and participate throughout the entire iConference, which takes place March 31 through April 3, 2019, in Washington, DC, USA.